-MOTION FOR PRELIMINARY APPROVAL OF SETTLEMENT
+MOTION FOR PRELIMINARY APPROVAL OF AMENDED SETTLEMENT

-Defendant Pankaj Bhanot, in his official capacity as the Director of the Hawaii Department of Human Services, by and through his undersigned counsel, respectfully moves this Honorable Court for entry of an order preliminarily approving the settlement reached with Plaintiffs in this matter, and approving the form of class notice included with this Motion.
-The Settlement Agreement executed by counsel for the parties is attached as Exhibit A. The proposed form of class notice is Exhibit 1 to the Settlement Agreement.
-A proposed form of Order Preliminarily Approving Class Action Settlement, Approving Notice Plan, and Scheduling Date for Fairness Hearing is attached as Exhibit 2 to the Settlement Agreement.
+Defendant Pankaj Bhanot, in his official capacity as the Director of the Hawaii Department of Human Services, by and through his undersigned counsel, respectfully moves this Honorable Court for entry of an order preliminarily approving the amended settlement reached with Plaintiffs in this matter, and approving the form of class notice included with this Motion.
+Plaintiffs do not oppose this Motion.

+The Amended Federal Lawsuit Class Action Settlement Agreement executed by counsel for the parties is attached as Exhibit A. The proposed form of class notice is Exhibit 1 to the Settlement Agreement.
+A proposed form of Order Preliminarily Approving Amended Class Action Settlement, Approving Notice Plan, and Scheduling Date for Fairness Hearing is attached as Exhibit 2 to the Settlement Agreement.
+If the Court grants this Motion, counsel will submit for the Court's consideration a Word version of the proposed Order with applicable dates filled in.

-If the settlement is preliminarily approved by the Court, Class Members will be provided with the opportunity to review the terms of the settlement and to object to said terms.
-A fairness hearing is currently scheduled to be held on April 24, 2017, at 10:30 a.m., for the Court to consider final approval of the Settlement.
-The parties will jointly move to reschedule the fairness hearing to a date one to two weeks later to accommodate the preparation and mailing of class notices.
+If the amended settlement is preliminarily approved by the Court, Class Members will be provided with the opportunity to review the terms of the amended settlement and to object to said terms.
+A fairness hearing has not been scheduled but the parties have proposed that it be held May 7, 2018, or on another date set by the Court.
+See Dkt 385.